Continually Updated Clinical Reference

 • Patients who have undergone coronary bypass surgery

-• Patients with chronic stable angina pectoris
+• Patients with chronic, stable angina pectoris

 • Patients who have undergone heart transplantation

-• Patients following percutaneous coronary angioplasty
+• Patients who have had percutaneous coronary angioplasty

 • Patients with stable heart failure

-• Patients following non-coronary cardiac surgery
+• Patients who have undergone noncoronary cardiac surgery [16]

-The short-term goals of cardiac rehabilitation include restoration of the physical, psychological, and social condition, while the long-term goals involve promotion of heart-healthy behaviors that enable the individual to return to productive and/or joyful vocational and avocational activities.
+The short-term goals of cardiac rehabilitation include the restoration of the physical, psychological, and social condition, while the long-term goals involve the promotion of heart-healthy behaviors that enable the individual to return to productive and/or joyful vocational and avocational activities.

 The cardiac rehabilitation programs benefit women and men equally.
 Elderly patients also can derive significant benefit from rehabilitation programs.

-Risk stratification
+Risk Stratification

-(A) Functional capacity
+Functional capacity

 • Age